bescka/spreadsheet_upload_tool/README.md

 - Hosting (AWS) - lambda or separate host?
 - CSS/ Frontend
 - Containerization?
 Docker?
 Kubernetes?
+- Continuous integration?

 ## Process Qu
 - Best practice for commits/ git management
+- How does rebasing work?
+- Where do you put tokens securely? local storage might be accessible from javascripts.

 ## Questions
 JWT uses only username why?